plainpotato/FR-FUSION/simpliFRy/Developer Guide.md

 2. An query image is passed to the insightface model, which detects the image for human faces and represents them as an <ins>embedding</ins> (a list of numbers).
 Let us call these faces 'query faces' and their respective embeddings 'query embeddings'.
 3. A K-Nearest Neighbour search is conducted on each of those query embeddings using voyager, a vector index that is loaded with the embedding representation of a database of faces.
 4. The closest embedding is found, and its <ins>similarity score</ins> with the query embedding is retrieved (**the similarity metric used is cosine similarity, so the lower the number, the closer the match**).
-5. If the similarity score is <ins>above</ins> a given threshold (cosine distance further than threshold), the face from which the query embedding is derived (query face) is considered an <ins>unknown face</ins>.
+5. If the closest similarity score is <ins>above</ins> a given threshold (cosine distance further than threshold), the face from which the query embedding is derived (query face) is considered an <ins>unknown face</ins>.
 If the score is <ins>below</ins> the threshold, the query face will be labelled as the <ins>person whose face produced the closest matching embedding</ins>.

 ---